 You’re already friends so that part is done.
 Once you add intimacy to the friendship you must admit it’s going to be hard to not want a commitment quicker than it probably should happen.

-There needs to be a dating phase for all this to happen naturally.
 He must still feel like he has to win you over a little because that gives you a real value in his life.